statamic/docs/content/collections/docs/forms.md

 ## Your First Form

-Let's pretend, shall we, that you are a famous celebrity with a large following of dedicated fans.
-If that is true of you -- kudos by the way -- but why are you building your own website?
-You don't have time for that.
+Let's pretend you're are a famous celebrity with a large following of dedicated fans.
+If this is true, why are you building your own website?
 Who's going to sail your yacht?

-Okay let's just pretend you're a famous celebrity's _web developer_.
-You've been tasked with collecting electronic fan mail (we'll call it ef-Mail).
+Okay, let's just pretend you're a famous celebrity's _web developer_.
+You've been tasked with collecting electronic fan mail (we'll call it EF-Mail).
 You want to collect the following bits of info from <del>crazed</del> enthusiastic fans:

 - name
 - age